 For a long time I tried to compartmentalize my experience as an emerging and then apparently full blown “adult”, thinking that I should write about my educator life as separate from my writer life as separate from my adventurer life and so on.
 But it’s the same, of course.
 Each moment tethers itself to the next.
 Work is inextricable from play and play inextricable from creativity until it just becomes — life.

 Join me in my exploration of something like (my) adult life.
 Please leave comments (if you’re not a trolling hater) and questions if something speaks to you.

-Jacqueline Fitzgerald is an educator, consultant, and writer who has recorded and crafted stories since her mother gifted her a journal at age 9 and the page became her refuge.
+Jacqueline Fitzgerald is an educator, consultant, and writer who has recorded and crafted stories since her mother gifted her a journal at age 9.
+The page became her refuge.
 Passionate about equity and climate justice, her work has been published in the Oregonian and Beacon Magazine.
 Jacqueline is also working on a novel.
-She lives in Portland, Oregon with her husband and two canine kids.
+She lives in Portland, Oregon with her husband and two fur babies.